Cyphrme/CozeJS/README.md

 	Ed25519.
 Also, [Paul has implemented Ed25519ph](
 	https://github.com/paulmillr/noble-ed25519/issues/63).

 - TODO use Paul's curves library.
-Currenty ESM builds are "broken", and we'll wait for it to be polished.
+Currently ESM builds are "broken", and we'll wait for it to be polished.
 (The imports are using Typescript `@` imports and not resolving to ESM files.)